XabierGallardo/ReactJS-Minimalist-Tutorial/README.md

 # ReactJS-Minimalist-Tutorial
-Simple ReactJS Tutorial, on plain text, straight to the point to start developing apps with ReactJS
+Simple ReactJS Tutorial, straight to the point to start developing apps with ReactJS

 This will be an Ubuntu-based tutorial